 Challenge number Detail of challenge 1 Internal assessments highlight key vocabulary gaps for some disadvantaged pupils in Reception and Year 1.
 2 Internal and external assessments show disadvantaged pupils are finding phonics work challenging in Year 1 and Year 2 and reading comprehension challenging in Years 1-6.
 3 Internal assessment indicates gaps in arithmetic knowledge and number confidence for key pupils.
-4 Increase in safeguarding concerns has become evident, which affects their overall wellbeing and behaviour.
-5 Although disadvantaged attendance is broadly in line with non-disadvantaged, there are key disadvantaged pupils whose attendance and punctuality fluctuates, this is closely monitored.
+4 Internal assessment indicates gaps that writing is still below pre-pandemic levels.
+5 Increase in safeguarding concerns has become evident, which affects their overall wellbeing and behaviour.
+6 Although disadvantaged attendance is broadly in line with non-disadvantaged, there are key disadvantaged pupils whose attendance and punctuality fluctuates, this is closely monitored.